c-rizz/adarl_envs/README.md

 Outputs for the runs will be saved in adarl_ws/lrg_exps/vec_loco_env_test.
 There you can find checkpints, videos, and all information regarding the run.

+You can find some info for deploying on Xbot in readme_ros_xbot.md

 # Framework Overview